mlaurijsse/homebridge-rflink-gateway/README.md

 `mqttTopic` Optional topic for mqtt messages from your rflink device, defaults to `RFLink/msg`

 ### Optional parameters for Temperature Sensors

+`offSet`: Optional, adjustment to reported temperature due to local temperature sensor conditions and environment.

 `alarmOver`: Optional, Create a fake contact sensor called name + Over Alarm.
 Value is temperature in Celsius that if exceeded will trigger the contact sensor.